andrejd/macos-development/README.md

 # macos-development
-Guides for developing stuff on macOs
+Guides for developing stuff on macOS